AmyLeighEddins/Battleship/README.md

 How to run:

-Open the index.html file in your browser to play BattleshipJS.
+Open the index.html file in your browser to play BattleShipt.

 Rules: